Rock Hill Post Acute Care Center

 $531.8K

 Payroll costs Info The portion of the home's budget spent on staff, including nurses, caregivers, and other employees who support care and operations.
-Rank #64 / 116Payroll — State benchmarkedThis home is ranked 64th out of 116 homes in South Carolina.
+Rank #64 / 116Payroll — State benchmarkedThis home is ranked 64th out of 116 homes in South Carolina for payroll.
 Shows total annual staff payroll benchmarked to the South Carolina average.
 Higher payroll investment relative to peers often signals better staffing and less reliance on cheaper contract labor.Click the rank badge to see the full State ranking.Click here to see the full State ranking.

 $6.3M